AC blows warm air on GM vehicle

 CHARGING YOUR AC

 Connect the recharge kit to the low pressure port.
-Note the outside air temp and set the pointer on the gage to that temperature.
+Note the outside air temp and set the pointer on the gauge to that temperature.
 Start the vehicle with A/C set to MAX and blower speed to high.
 Then press the trigger.
 Rock the can slightly from 12:00 o’clock position to 2:00 o’clock.
 The can should get cold.
 That means it’s charging the system.

 Do NOT turn the can upside down to speed up charging.
 That can damage the compressor.
 The can should get cold.
 That means it’s charging the system.